cxysunny/SimuTCR/README.md

 python ./af3_binding/test.py
 ```

 > Note: Remenber to modify the checkpoint_path and datasets_path to suit your needs.
-To reproduce our results, just follow the default setting. if
+To reproduce our results, just follow the default setting.

 ### 🧬 Inference on your own dataset

 Put your `.csv` file in dataset with format like below (e.g. `./dataset/example.csv`):

+## License
+MIT License